Inside the Heart of Crimson Catskills

 The Lead Up to Crimson

-Over the following years, Rosie worked with some of the top fashion retailers, interior designers, art historians, antiques dealers, auction houses, and gallerists in NYC and beyond.
-As the great-niece of famed, midcentury modern designer, Paul McCobb, Rosie always had an innate affinity with furniture, design, textiles, and interior decorating.
-In between photography jobs, she designed, did the hiring for, and project managed two home renovations in a brownstone in Brooklyn, NY, and decorated and did the marketing for Airbnb properties.
+As the great-niece of famed, midcentury modern designer, Paul McCobb, Rosie had an innate connection with furniture, textile, and spacial design, and a natural flair for interior decorating.
+In between photography jobs, she co-designed and project managed two home renovations in a brownstone in Brooklyn, NY.

 It was time to begin a “Second Act.”